 One part of the body of particular interest in yogasana practice is the spine.
 To understand why a healthy spine is crucial to our health, it is important to know a little about the structure of our bodies, of the spine, and the movements the spine can make.

 Our head houses our brain which is crucial in controlling almost all the voluntary and involuntary processes in our bodies.
 The brain is connected to the spinal cord which is connected to the rest of the nerves throughout the body.
-The brain, the spinal cord, and the peripheral nerves are soft and easily injured or damaged.
+The brain, spinal cord, and peripheral nerves are soft and easily injured.
 Therefore the body has a mechanism to protect the nervous system – the skeleton.
 The brain is protected by the skull, which sits on top of the neck or cervical spine.
 The spinal cord is protected within the bony spinal vertebrae.

 The spinal column is made up of vertebrae stacked on top of one another with softer cartilage between the vertebrae.
 This combination of hard and soft tissue gives maximum protection of the spinal cord while allowing for flexibility and range of movement.
 Ligaments hold the vertebrae together on all sides of the spine.

 Together the vertebrae, cartilage, and ligaments make the spine self-supporting.
 If you were to remove all the muscles and tendons surrounding the spine, it would not collapse but remain in a neutral position.
 Furthermore any muscular or other forceful actions that move the spine away from a neutral position require energy.
 When the muscles are relaxed the spine naturally moves back to a neutral position.

 The neutral position of the spine changes as we age, but once we are teenagers our spines have the general adult structure with primary and secondary curves.
 There are two primary forward curves of the spine at the sacral and thoracic regions.
 The two secondary backward spinal curves are at the lumbar and cervical regions.